AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/meetup.md

 If you wish to attend:

 - you should register on [online inscription](https://www.peerspace.com/invite/pid-SyVoen9xL).
-You need to create an account, but this is really light to do so.
-It does not take long
+You need to create an account on peerspace, but it is really light to do so (1 minute max).
-- if you wish to present something, then use this google [online form](https://forms.gle/PJkQJNVLV95ACy8DA)
+- if you wish to present something for which we encourage you to do so, then use this google [online form](https://forms.gle/PJkQJNVLV95ACy8DA)

 Thanks to our sponsors, we will try to provide a light lunch, coffee, and drinks.
-For that reason, it would be great to have the final number of participants by Tuesday 21, January.
+For that reason, it would be great to have the final number of participants by *Tuesday 21, January*.

+# When is it exactly?

+Saturday 25 January, beginning at 9:00 am.
+The room is rented until 5:00pm.

 # Cost

 The event is _free_ for participants, including the meal and drinks (if they happen to be).
+Yes, our sponsors are making the World a better place.

 # Program